TyrusHenry0x/Hero-Index/README.md

 # Hero-Index

-This website will allow the user to input a heroes name and it will display a photo of them, along with their previous appearances.
+This website will allow the user to input a heroes name, and will display a photo of them, along with their previous appearances.

 #API/Sample
 https://superheroapi.com/